 - Choose fattier cuts of meat such as pork ribs, ground pork, pork belly, lamb chops, ribeye steak, and chicken thighs.

-- Eat avocados if you’re on a plant-based keto diet or just love fruits.
+- Eat avocados if you’re on a plant-based keto diet.

 The keto diet may improve your sleep long-term as one of its benefits.
 However, some people have difficulty sleeping while on the keto flu.
 This may be caused by muscle cramps, the body adjusting to its new macros, or feeling unwell in general.